MicrosoftDocs/PowerShell-Docs/gallery/how-to/finding-packages/searching-by-compatibility.md

   targeting versions of PowerShell running on reduced footprint editions of Windows such as Nano Server and Windows IoT.

-### PowerShell Gallery extracts supported PSEditions metadata and allows you to filters the packages compatible for specific PowerShell Editions
+### PowerShell Gallery allows you to filter packages compatible for specific PowerShell Editions

-If a package has compatible PSEditions specified, they will be listed as part of 'PowerShell Editions' in the package display page and also in packages results.
+If a package has compatible PSEditions specified, they are listed as part of 'PowerShell Editions' in the package display page and also in packages results.
+You can also search for compatible packages using PowerShell.

 ![Item display page with PSEditions](../../Images/packagedisplaypagewithpseditions.PNG)